philc/book-notes/thinking in systems - donella meadows.md

         can have the power to change the system's goal."
       * Changing the goal of a system is a powerful lever; all stocks and flows will contort to align with it.
-    * Paradigms -- the mind-set out of which the system -- its goals, structure, rules, delays, parameters -- arises
+    * Paradigms -- the mindset out of which the system -- its goals, structure, rules, delays, parameters -- arises
-      * "Show do you change paradigms?
+      * "So how do you change paradigms?
 Thomas Kuhn, who wrote the seminal book about the great paradigm shifts of science, has a lot to say about that.
 You keep pointing at the anomalies and failures in the old paradigm.
 You keep speaking and acting, loudly and with assurance, from the new one.
 You insert people with the new paradigm in places of public visibility and power.
-You don't waste time with reactionaries; rather, you work with active change agents and with teh vast middle ground of people who are open-minded."
+You don't waste time with reactionaries; rather, you work with active change agents and with the vast middle ground of people who are open-minded."
     * Transcending paradigms
       * Meaning "to keep oneself unattached in the area of paradigms, to stay flexible, to realize that *no* paradigm is 'true,' that every one, including the one that sweetly shapes your own